 People all across the nation started talking after this Apple commercial aired in 1984.
 The company was advertising their original Macintosh computer.
 The ad, directed by Ridley Scott (the same guy behind Alien and Gladiator), showed a scantily clad woman fighting a brainwashing machine, inspired by George Orwell’s classic dystopian novel “1984.”
 The futuristic society depicted was condemning a bunch of drones to a life based on the “Unification of Thoughts.”

 This ad fired on all cylinders for its pop culture relevance, intelligence, originality, and daring.
 Surprisingly, the marketing team at Apple originally dismissed the ad, thinking it would be one of the least effective commercials ever tested.
 They couldn’t have been more wrong!
-The day after it aired, customers flooded electronics stores, going on to purchase $155 million worth of Macintosh computers three months after the ad debuted.
+The day after it aired, customers flooded electronics stores, going on to purchase $155 million worth of Macintosh computers three months after the ad debuted, making it a truly memorable commercial.
 Not to mention, this single ad only aired one time, yet encouraged every Super Bowl advertisement that followed.

 #2: Wendy’s – “Where’s the Beef?”
 (1984)